marmelab/react-admin/docs/Layout.md

 To override the style of `<Layout>` using the [MUI style overrides](https://mui.com/customization/theme-components/), use the `RaLayout` key.

 **Tip**: If you need to override global styles (like the default font size or family), you should [write a custom theme](./Theming.md#theming) rather than override the `<Layiyt sx>` prop.
-And you you need to tweak the default layout to add a right column or move the menu to the top, you're probably better off [writing your own layout component](./Theming.md#layout-from-scratch).
+And if you need to tweak the default layout to add a right column or move the menu to the top, you're probably better off [writing your own layout component](./Theming.md#layout-from-scratch).

 ## Adding A Custom Context